 - Good level of competency in English

 - Travel & medical insurance

 Weekends free.
 Please note, however, that some monasteries have a different weekend system as they follow the lunar calendar.

-Volunteers will stay at the volunteer house in Kathmandu during their introduction week then on Sunday they will move to accommodation at the monastery where they will be teaching.
+Volunteers will stay at the volunteer house in Kathmandu during the introduction week.
+Then on Sunday you will move to your accommodation at the monastery where you will be teaching.

 If your flight arrives anytime Saturday or Sunday, we will pick you up from the relevant airport.

 Mobile:+977 9808 435 114 or +977 9860 270 140